Sekers/Useful-Scripts/Microsoft 365/Teams Membership Sync/README.md

 ## JSON Configuration Files Information

 Make copies of the sample configuration files in the 'Config Templates' folder and place them into the 'Config' folder.
-Update these configurations using the documentation below.
+Update these configuration settings using the documentation below.

 ---